Previously at the ICA - Films

 17 Apr 2007 – 1 May 2007

-Further exploring the concerns of moving image work in The Secret Public exhibition, a series of screenings presenting works made by artists for whom the gathering and disseminating of information has critical and political imperatives.
+Further exploring the concerns of moving image work in The Secret Public exhibition, the ICA presents a series of screenings showing works made by artists for whom the gathering and disseminating of information has critical and political imperatives.

-"one of the most important videos about AIDS" (Douglas Crimp) Bright Eyes is an explication of the relationship between representation and prejudice.
+'One of the most important videos about AIDS' said critic Douglas Crimp about Bright Eyes, an explication of the relationship between representation and prejudice.
 It is also a manifesto, documentary and information film.
 Utilising peculiar re-enactments and a parallel with the rise of Nazism, it addresses the appalling institutional and personal intolerance and ignorance of what was already a definitive epidemic.

 Bright Eyes, dir.
 Stuart Marshall, UK 1984, video, 80 mins